lsst-dm/dm_dev_guide/processes/decision_process.rst

 Some proposed resolutions may require changes to one or more of the baselined, change-controlled documents describing the Data Management system (those in DocuShare_ with an LDM- handle or marked as change-controlled in Confluence).
 Note that major changes to budget or scope will almost certainly affect one or more LDM- documents.
-In this case only, the `DM Technical Control Team (TCT) <https://confluence.lsstcorp.org/display/DM/Technical+Control+Team>`_, consisting of the Project Manager, Project Scientist, Project Engineer, System Architect, and Interface Scientist, may empanel an ad hoc committee including the lead author of the document and other relevant experts.
-This committee, or the TCT_ itself, must *explicitly* approve the change.
+In this case, the TCT_, or an ad hoc committee they empanel including relevant experts, will decide whether to recommend the change to the Subsystem Lead, who must *explicitly* approve the change.
-In the case of DM Coding Standards, which are change-controlled Confluence pages, the TCT_ has, via `RFC-24 <https://jira.lsstcorp.org/browse/RFC-24>`_, delegated all decision-making to the System Architect, who must explicitly approve any changes.
+In the case of DM Coding Standards, which are change-controlled documents, the Subsystem Lead and TCT_ have, via `RFC-24 <https://jira.lsstcorp.org/browse/RFC-24>`_, delegated all decision-making to the System Architect, who must explicitly approve any changes.

 Change-controlled documents with other handles, such as LSE- or LPM-, including inter-subsystem interfaces, have project-wide change control processes.
 Please consult the TCT_ for more information.